George Ryan Fast Facts

 September 6, 2006 - Is sentenced to 6 1/2 years in prison for racketeering, conspiracy and fraud for taking payoffs while in office.

-November 7, 2007 - Ryan reports to prison, minimum-security Federal Correctional Institution Oxford, Wisconsin to begin serving a 6 1/2 year sentence.
+November 7, 2007 - Ryan reports to the Federal Correctional Institution Oxford, Wisconsin to begin serving a 6 1/2 year prison sentence.

 February 28, 2008 - Is transferred to Terra Haute FCI in Indiana.
 New rules prohibit the Oxford facility to house inmates older than 70.